-Students must past 2 out of 3 core courses (English, French, Math) AND must pass an overall majority of their course load (example - minimum of 5 out of 9 courses).
+Students must pass 2 out of 3 core courses (English, French, Math) AND must pass an overall majority of their course load.
+Students who do not meet the promotion criteria will have their file reviewed by the school team at the end of the year.
+In such cases, the decision to promote or retain a student lies at the discretion of the administration.